 The Company's Australian subsidiary is a party to an interest rate swap agreement to fix the interest rate on the variable rate non-recourse debt to 9.7%.
 The Company has determined the swap, which has a notional amount of \$50.9 million, payment and expiration dates, and call provisions that coincide with the terms of the non-recourse debt, to be an effective cash flow hedge.
 Accordingly, the Company records the change in the value of the interest rate swap in accumulated other comprehensive income, net of applicable income taxes.
-Total net unrealized gain (loss) recognized in the periods and recorded in accumulated other comprehensive income (loss), net of tax, related to this cash flow hedge was not significant for the years ended December 31, 2014 and 2013, respectively.
-The net unrealized gain (loss) for the years ended December 31, 2014 and 2013 was also not significant.
-The total value of the swap liability as of December 31, 2014 and 2013 was \$0.2 million and \$0.4 million, respectively, and is recorded as a component of other liabilities in the accompanying consolidated balance sheets.
+Total net unrealized gain (loss) recognized in the periods and recorded in accumulated other comprehensive income (loss), net of tax, related to this cash flow hedge was not significant for the years ended December 31, 2015 and 2014, respectively.
+The net unrealized gain (loss) for the years ended December 31, 2015 and 2014 was \$0.1 million and \$0.2 million, respectively, and is recorded as a component of other liabilities in the accompanying consolidated balance sheets.
 There was no material ineffectiveness of this interest rate swap for the periods presented.
-The

-Company does not expect to enter into any transactions during the next twelve months which would result in the reclassification into earnings or losses associated with this swap currently reported in accumulated other comprehensive income (loss).
+The Company does not expect to enter into any transactions during the next twelve months which would result in the reclassification into earnings or losses associated with this swap currently reported in accumulated other comprehensive income (loss).